ImperatorOz/timeConverter-repo/README.md

 # Time Converter.py

 ## Description
-A basic time conversion script in Python.
+A basic time conversion script in Python, Spanning a few lines of Python code.

 ## use case
 This Program below gets a number of seconds from